qvolant/apache2-deployer/README.md

 Please, take a moment to review your settings:

 User: terageek will be created
-Web directory: /websites/terageek/public_html will be created Permissions will be fixed in /websites/terageek/public_html Umask will be set to umask 007 for terageek if possible
+Web directory: /websites/terageek/www will be created Permissions will be fixed in /websites/terageek/www
 Vhost: /etc/apache2/sites-available/terageek.org.conf will be created and enabled

 Continue?
 [Y/n]y